Listing chemicals on AICS

 - Molecular formula

-Once a chemical is listed on the AICS, it is available for anyone to introduce without notification and assessment, subject to conditions of use and secondary notification requirements.
+Once a chemical is listed on the AICS, it is available for anyone who is registered with us to introduce without notification and assessment, subject to conditions of use and secondary notification requirements.

 This section explains processes and options you have in relation to a chemical's AICS listing after it has been assessed by us for industrial use in Australia and issued with an assessment certificate.